danielrueckert/danielrueckert.github.io/content/home/vacancies.md

 +++
 ---

-We are recruiting team members who would like to join us for a PhD, MSc, BSc or guided research/interdisciplinary project on an ongoing basis!
+We are recruiting team members who would like to join us for a MSc, BSc or guided research/interdisciplinary project on an ongoing basis!
 If you'd like to join us, please get in touch using the form below or via e-mail and attach a motivation letter, transcript of academic records and CV.